RikaIljina/PortfolioProject3/README.md

 Since I was learning the more advanced mechanics and features of the Python language while working on the project, I encountered many challenges and learned many new concepts.
 Some of them are:
 - How to properly write and instantiate classes (OOP)
 - How to have class objects interact with each other (dependency injection)
-- How to create modules to avoid having one huge file with all the Python code
+- How to create modules to avoid having one large file with all the Python code
 - How to make use of optional arguments in functions
 - How to use ANSI codes
 - How to refactor functions to avoid deep nesting

 It was particularly challenging to figure out how to share certain responsibilities between functions—which operations should be handled by which functions, which functions should change the data of certain classes or initiate the next game phase.
-I did my best to comply with the single responsibility principle while writing my classes, but I cannot claim that I fully succeeded.
+I did my best to comply with the single responsibility principle while writing my classes.

 #### Lessons learned